theNewDynamic/thenewdynamic.org/content/article/2017-05-23-migrating-to-static.md

 ---
-title: "Migrating to Static, with Brian Rinaldi, author of “Working with Static Sites”"
+title: Migrating to Static, with Brian Rinaldi, author of “Working with Static Sites”
-published: true
 category:
 - event-recap
 - video
 meetup: the-new-dynamic
 video: https://youtu.be/XjPZWh9oV7E
 date: 2017-05-15 18:30:00 +0000
 start_at: 2017-05-23 18:30:00 +0000
 venue: Vector Media
-address: '18 W 21st St Fl 8, New York, NY'
+address: 18 W 21st St Fl 8, New York, NY
 link: https://www.meetup.com/The-New-Dynamic/events/239893056/
-description: "Perhaps you're intrigued by static sites but can't imagine going through the manual labor of extracting your current content into a new tool.
-Well - good news - most static site generators have some sort of migration tools..."
+description: Perhaps you're intrigued by static sites but can't imagine going through the manual labor of extracting your current content into a new tool.
+Well - good news - most static site generators have some sort of migration tools...

 ---
 Short notice on this talk, but we're delighted to have Brian Rinaldi speak.
 Brian is the author of O'Reilly's "Working with Static Sites."